 Frame

 The door face is mounted to the frame, which provides reinforcement and helps keep the door steady.
-It’s commonly made from aluminum, steel, or engineered wood.
+It’s commonly made from aluminum, steel, or engineered wood, depending on the door series you choose.

 Jamb

-This finish-quality wood trim is placed around the garage door opening to obscure exposed studs, headers, and wall materials.
+Another final touch of your garage door is the jamb.
+This is a finish-quality wood trim placed around the door opening to obscure exposed studs, headers, and wall materials.

 Panels